dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ### Option C: Let's Encrypt free Certificate Authority

-> Let’s Encrypt is a free, automated, and open Certificate Authority (CA) that provides SSL/TLS certificates to secure websites using ACME procotol.
+> Let’s Encrypt is a free, automated, and open Certificate Authority (CA) that provides SSL/TLS certificates to secure websites using ACME protocol.
 It simplifies the process of obtaining, installing, and renewing certificates using automation tools like Certbot.
 {: .prompt-info }

 #### Pros